 Subtracting the 2 on the outside from the 30 students works out that there must be 28 in total inside the rings.
 17 + 20 works out that there would be 37 in total in the rings if there was nothing in the centre.
-Every 1 put in the centre takes 1 off the total
+Working out the difference between the 37 and the 28 works out how that 9 must go in the centre, as this would take 9 off the total.
+Subtracting the 9 from the 17 and 20 works out how many goes in just the F and G rings